Holden Voice Program 2023-2024

 Through the HVP Subsidy Program, singers receive substantial financial assistance for the cost of lessons, generously provided by the alumni of the Harvard Glee Club Foundation, Harvard-Radcliffe Collegium Musicum Foundation, and Radcliffe Choral Society Foundation, as well as the Harvard Choruses themselves.

 College students on financial aid are eligible for additional assistance through the Music Lesson Subsidy Program, run by the Office for the Arts.
 This is a separate award, distributed mid-semester, which reimburses singers for their personal contributions.
-Click here to learn more about the Music Lesson Subsidy Program.
+Click here for updates on the Music Lesson Subsidy Program.

 HVP Subsidy Awards are distributed on a sliding scale, determined by the need demonstrated in the HVP Registration Form.
 Financial assistance goals are as follows: